BricksRL/bricksrl/conf/README.md

-# Configuration Details for TorchBricksRL Experiments
+# Configuration Details for BricksRL Experiments

 ## Overview
-This directory contains all the necessary configuration files to tailor your experiments using PyBricksRL.
+This directory contains all the necessary configuration files to tailor your experiments using BricksRL.
 Configurations are managed using [Hydra](https://hydra.cc/), a powerful tool for configuring complex applications that allows for easy modification of parameters directly from the command line.

 ## Configuration Files
 - **config.yaml**: The base configuration for all experiments including what agent and environment to run.